Linear Time Online Algorithms for Constructing Linear-size Suffix Trie: Preliminaries

 The correctness of the above algorithm follows from the fact that every symbol in the label of the edge $e_i$ is retrieved from a type-2 node that is not branching, except for the first one retrieved from the type-1 node that is the origin of $e_i$.
 Since any type-2 node is not branching, we can traverse the edge $e_i$ with $P_i$ iff the underlying label of $e_i$ is equal to $P_i$ for $1 \leq i \leq m-1$.
 The case of the last edge $e_{m}$ where the first mismatching symbol is found is analogous.

 To analyze the time complexity, we consider the number of applications of $\FLink$.
 For each $1 \leq i \leq m-1$, the number of applications of $\FLink$ is bounded by the length of the underlying label of edge $e_i$, which is $|P_i|$.
 This is because each time we trace back a $\FLink$, the corresponding new symbol is retrieved.
 Hence we can traverse $P_1 \cdots P_{m-1}$ in $O(|P_1 \cdots P_{m-1}| \log \sigma)$ time.
 As for the last fragment $P_m$, the number of $\FLink$'s which are traced back is at most $|P_{m}|$.
 Thus what remains is the number of $\FLink$'s which are not traced back and hence do not correspond to the symbols in $P_m$.
 Note that such $\FLink$'s exist in the last part of our applications of $\FLink$ (see also Figure~\ref{fig:pattern_matching_2}).
 Let $(X, Y)$ be the edge from which the applications of $\FLink$, which are not traced back, started.
 Our key observation is that the string depth of the node $X$ is at most $|P'|$.
 The number of applications of $\FLink$ from the edge $(X, Y)$ is bounded by the number of suffix links from the node $X$ to the root, which is $|P'| = |P_1 \cdots P_m|$.
 Thus, the total number of applications of $\FLink$ for $P_m$ is $O(|P'|)$.
 Overall, it takes $O(|P'| \log \sigma)$ time to traverse $P' = P_1 \cdots P_m$.
-This completes the proof. \end{proof} Algorithm~\ref{alg:patmatch} shows a pseudo-code of our pattern matching algorithm with the LST in Lemma~\ref{lem:patmatch}.
+This completes the proof. \end{proof} \Cref{alg:patmatch} shows a pseudo-code of our pattern matching algorithm with the LST in \Cref{lem:patmatch}.
+In order to be self-contained we have included in \Cref{alg:patmatch} a rewriting of function \textsc{FastDecompact}~\cite{Crochemore2016} that is compatible with all the pseudo-codes in our paper.